 These Oakley Flak sunglasses have a standard stress-resistant O-Matter frame size to keep your glasses on your head and off the ground.

 They also offer enhanced coverage of high-definition optic lenses that will not only protect your eyes from the sun and the wind, but will also optimize your peripheral vision as well.
 In addition, they offer a soft temple detailing that allows a better grip as you sweat more for improved stability.

-- Lens and frame both made of plastic so very lightweight but durable
+- Lens and frames made of high quality plastic so that they are lightweight and durable.

 - Lens material is lightweight Oakley’s Plutonite that provides superior comfort and protection filtering against ultraviolet radiation and impact.